jessicarobo/pink-wool/README.md

 - Create daily .zip backups
 - Create a web-based control panel

+The control panel is a [Caddy](https://caddyserver.com) HTTPS server hosting a few PHP files with basic auth.
+If you don't have a fully qualified domain name, your cert will be self-signed but functioning.
+The control panel gives you full access to Minecraft's console through the local server, so no `mcrcon` or `screen` is needed.

 ## When would I use this?
 When:
-- You have a Linux server with a supported distribution
+- You have a Linux server with a supported distribution (currently apt-based, like Debian & Ubuntu)
 - You plan to use it for (currently) **only** 1 Minecraft server and
 - You don't care if this script runs destructively, changing whatever it wants to change (apt/rpm, systemd, Caddy configuration, etc).

-The control panel is a [Caddy](https://caddyserver.com) HTTPS server hosting a few PHP files with basic auth.
-If you don't have a fully qualified domain name, your cert will be self-signed but functioning.
+In particular, this installer overwrites /var/opt/minecraft and /etc/caddy/Caddyfile

 Tested and working on:
 - Ubuntu 20.04 LTS (recommended)